obi-wallet/obi-wallet-internal/README.md

 > ## Disclaimer
 >
 > Obi is in alpha.
 Security audits are pending.
-Current implementations are only intended for trial purposes.
+Current implementations are intended for trial purposes.

 This project was generated using [Nx](https://nx.dev).